mgechev/angularjs-in-patterns/README.md

   });
 });
 ```
 The example above defines new service called `foo`.
 In the `config` callback is called the method `$provide.decorator` with first argument `"foo"`, which is the name of the service, we want to decorate and second argument factory function, which implements the actual decoration. `$delegate` keeps reference to the original service `foo`.
-Using the dependency injection mechanism of AngularJS, reference to this local dependency is passed as first argument.
+Using the dependency injection mechanism of AngularJS, reference to this local dependency is passed as first argument of the constructor function.
 We decorate the service by overriding its method `bar`.
-We extend `bar` by invoking one more `console.log statement` - `console.log('Decorated');` and after that call the original `bar` method into appropriate context.
+The actual decoration is simply extending `bar` by invoking one more `console.log statement` - `console.log('Decorated');` and after that call the original `bar` method with the appropriate context.

 Using this pattern is especially useful when we need to modify the functionality of third party services.
+In cases when multiple similar decorations are required (like performance measurement of multiple methods, authorization, logging, etc.), we may have a lot of duplications and violate the DRY principle.
+In such cases it is useful to use [aspect-oriented programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming).
+The only AOP framework for AngularJS I'm aware of could be found at [github.com/mgechev/angular-aop](https://github.com/mgechev/angular-aop).

 #### Facade